American Express has launched a limited-time bonus offer on its popular “Starwood Preferred Guest Credit Card.”

 In fact, many consider it the best travel rewards credit card in existence because of the redemption value of the Starpoints!

-Important Changes Coming August 2015
+Important Changes Coming to SPG in August 2015

 The SPG card is no different – come August 11th, 2015, this card will no longer charge foreign transaction fees, which is a no-brainer given its premium travel card nature.